open-traffic-generator/otg-examples/README.md

-# Open Traffic Generator Demo Scenarios
+# Open Traffic Generator examples

-## Scenarious with Containerlab
+## Scenarios with Containerlab

-* [Remote Triggered Black Hole Lab](/clab/rtbh) (RTBH) - common DDoS mitigation technique, uses BGP anouncements to request an ISP to drop all traffic to an IP address under a DDoS attack.
+* [Remote Triggered Black Hole Lab](/clab/rtbh) (RTBH) - common DDoS mitigation technique, uses BGP announcements to request an ISP to drop all traffic to an IP address under a DDoS attack.

 ## Useful links